Michigan woman at center of transgender rights case dies

 Her wife, Donna, thanked the public for “keeping my best friend and soulmate in your thoughts and prayers.”

 Stephens, a native of North Carolina, worked as an embalmer and funeral home director at Harris funeral home in Garden City.
-She was fired in 2013 when she told her boss that she wanted to be known as Aimee, not Anthony, and would report to work wearing a conservative skirt suit or dress.
+She was fired in 2013 when she told her boss that she wanted to be known as Aimee and would report to work wearing a conservative skirt suit or dress.

 Thomas Rost said Stephens’ appearance would be a distraction for grieving families.